AnkitaM9/Fraud_Buster/README.md

 Main Theme of this project:

-Performing exploratory data analysis using data science techniques in Python/Jupyter Notebook and build machine-learning models for detecting credit-card frauds.
+Perform exploratory data analysis using data science techniques in Python/Jupyter Notebook and build machine-learning models for detecting credit-card frauds.